 Every time I go to South India, there is one issue that plagues me.

 Since I usually go there for a month or two, I’m always on schedule to deal with my period, which also means that I have to cope with the beliefs that my extended-family hold.
-These beliefs involve isolating a woman on her period and is practiced by different households to different extents.
-The mildest form of menstrual isolation includes providing the woman with separate daily use items like utensils, sheets etc.
+These beliefs involve isolating a woman on her period and are practiced by different households to different extents.
+The mildest form of menstrual isolation includes providing the woman with separate daily use items like utensils, sheets, etc.

 When I had my first period in an orthodox South Indian home where the most extreme form of isolating rituals are practiced, experiencing the isolation first hand made me angry.
 This practice disrespects the very events that make women who they are.

 Many South Indian women are used to this concept and don’t mind it because the practice continues from a time without the menstrual technology we have today, but to me, it was a very new and puzzling concept.

 I honestly can’t believe that this practice still exists in today’s society.

 Menstrual isolation isn’t followed at my house except that a menstruating woman can’t practice religion, which doesn’t usually bother me since I’m not religious.

 For religious ceremonies that occurred with my extended family, like weddings, I either had the option of being isolated or the option of delaying my period through drinking a mixture of lemon and milk (I have no idea why it works but for some strange reason, it does).
 But how long can you delay a natural process without the side effects of procrastination?

 Constantly delaying my period actually led to really awful cramps and other menstrual symptoms.